nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets-filters.md

 - _Security implications_.
 Snippets give access to NGINX configuration primitives, which are not validated by NGINX Gateway Fabric.
 For example, a Snippet can configure NGINX to serve the TLS certificates and keys used for TLS termination for Gateway resources.

 {{< note >}} If the NGINX configuration includes an invalid Snippet, NGINX will continue to operate with the last valid configuration. {{< /note >}}

-Due to the described disadvantages of Snippets, we recommend exhausting all other means of NGINX configuration through Gateway API resources, [first-class policies]({{< relref "overview/custom-policies.md" >}}), and other NGINX extensions before using Snippets.

 {{< note >}} If you end up using Snippets and run into situations where an NGINX directive fails to be applied, please create an issue in the
 [NGINX Gateway Fabric Github repository](https://github.com/nginxinc/nginx-gateway-fabric). {{< /note >}}